Fishing With Beads: 5 Guide Tips For More Fish

 Glass beads are much heavier than plastic beads so they get down fast.

-The best trout beads on the market come from CreekCandy Bead Company and you can get them at FishUSA.com
+The best trout beads on the market come from CreekCandy Bead Company, and you can get them at FishUSA.com.

-When fishing with beads, I change my sizes based on the conditions.
+When fishing beads, I change my sizes based on the conditions.
 See the chart below for sizing and the best colors to use.

-The Best Glass Steelhead Beads Are:
+The Best Glass Beads Are:

 Clear Water | Medium Clear Water Size: 8mm and 10mm | Dirty Water - 12 inches or less vizability Size: 10mm or 12mm |